Nikesh559/pixels/README.md

   * Orchestration: An upload event is published to Kafka, which manages the processing queue.

-  * Vision Intelligence: A worker node consumes the event and uses CLIP to perform visual analysis and generate embeddings.
+  * Vision Intelligence: A worker node consumes the event and uses CLIP to generate embeddings.

   * Vectorization: Descriptive tags are processed by CLIP to generate high-dimensional embeddings.